Aalyahmonday/ytbplus/FAQ.md

 **_Hopefully, you will find the answer here!_**
 ***
 ### Q: "Google couldn't confirm this attempt to sign in is safe.
 If you think this is a mistake, you can close and try again to sign in." warning when signing in.
-- **The issue has been solved in [v17.37.3-2.1](https://github.com/qnblackcat/uYouPlus/releases/tag/v17.37.3-2.1) or higher.
+- **The issue has been solved in [v17.37.3-2.1 and higher](https://github.com/qnblackcat/uYouPlus/releases/latest).
 However, Google can easily break it again if they want.
 Therefore don't be surprised if it suddenly stop working.**
 - For more details about the problem, check out [this disscussion](https://github.com/qnblackcat/uYouPlus/discussions/447).

 ***
 ### Q: "You can't sign in to this app because Google can't confirm that it's safe" warning when signing in.
-#### ☞ **Update**: this issue has been addressed on [v17.33.2-2.1](https://github.com/qnblackcat/uYouPlus/releases/tag/v17.33.2-2.1) and higher.
+#### ☞ **Update**: this issue has been addressed on [v17.33.2-2.1 and higher](https://github.com/qnblackcat/uYouPlus/releases/latest).
 You don‘t need to follow the trick below anymore.
 Just make sure you‘re on the newest version!

 <details>
   <summary>Expand</summary>